davidmpinho/public-vs-priv-schools/README.md

 For the first question, the school-level data (in /data/) is scraped using Scrapy (see code in /python_scripts/school_rank/).
-The second one is answered using student-level data from [IAVE](https://www.dge.mec.pt/relatoriosestatisticas-0).
+The second one is answered using student-level data from [DGES](https://www.dge.mec.pt/relatoriosestatisticas-0).

 ### Major TODOs for the first question

 1. Continue building Stan models and the respective simulations (in /python_scripts/stan_utils/sim_helper.py) that allow for:
-    - Spatial relationships (with gaussian processes/gaussian random fields)
+    - Spatial relationships (with gaussian processes/gaussian random fields);
-    - Missing data imputation
+    - Missing data imputation;
-    - Measurement error
+    - Measurement error.

 2. Make corrections to the 2016 data set (the website I'm scraping it from has a different format for the tables in that year).

-3. Manually gather the coordinates ~640 schools (this will be fun...).
+3. Manually gather the coordinates for ~640 schools (this will be fun...).

 4. Fit the model analyze the results (this will actually be fun, but it never lasts).